JEBUS

 made by coley and a revel community.

-so we made this movie ourselves.
+and made this movie ourselves.

-Coley was born in Valley Forge area of greater Philadelphia where America was born and wants to remind us that what makes us American is not our race or religion, it's our values, free thinking, freedom, patriotism and love of whatever God we want.
+Coley was born in Valley Forge area of greater Philadelphia where America was born and wants to remind us that what makes us American is an idea.

 who knows, he's a doofus trying his best like the rest of us and could not have done any of this without his amazing friends & family.